Shyreak/RNA-seq/README.md

 ## Abstract:

-RNA-seq has emerged as one of the most prominent methods for measuring cellular responses.
-Not only can RNA-seq analyze differences in gene expression between samples, but it can also discover novel isoforms and analyze SNP variations.
-This workflow outlines the fundamental steps for processing and analyzing differential gene expression data, providing a universal approach for setting up environments and running alignment tools.
-The workflow consists of five main steps:
+This article details the entire process of RNA-seq data from download to analysis, including installing miniconda, creating a virtual environment, downloading and installing bioinformatics software, downloading data, data quality checking, raw data pruning, alignment, and calculating RNA expression.
+The workflow consists of six main steps:
 1. Install Miniconda
 2. Install necessary Conda packages
+3. Create a virtual environment
-3. Analyze sequence quality with FastQC
+4. Analyze sequence quality with FastQC
-4. Remove low-quality sequences with Trim_Galore
+5. Raw data pruning with Trim_Galore
-5. Eliminate rRNA sequences using SortMeRNA
+6. Calculate the amount of RNA expression

 ## Introduction: